horazont/ansible-mta/README.rst

 OpenDKIM
 --------

-If ``mta_dkim`` is not false, OpenDKIM is installed and configured.
+``mta_dkim`` (bool, default false): If not false, OpenDKIM is installed and configured.
 In that case, the following settings apply:

 * ``mta_dkim.sign`` (bool): Whether the OpenDKIM milter shall sign mail for the domains listed in ``mta_dkim.domains``.